oysteijo/Universal-Backgammon-Interface/README.md

-# Universal-Backgammon-Interface
+# Universal Backgammon Interface (UBGI) Protocol (Draft 0.01)
+## Author: Øystein Schønning-Johansen 2025
 Universal Backgammon Interface is a protocol definition to communicate between a UI and a backgammon engine.
-# Unified Backgammon Interface (UBGI) Protocol (Draft 0.01)
-## Author: Øystein Schønning-Johansen 2025

 This document will describe how a backgammon engine and a user interface (UI) can communicate with each other to separate the concerns of the two processes.